PHP-FPM monitoring overview

-- You are using a Linux OS or Windows system
+- Linux or Windows

-- The PHP version is 5.5.9 or later
+- PHP version 5.5.9+

 - The PHP-FPM status page is enabled on all nodes you want to monitor

 With PHP-FPM monitoring enabled globally, Dynatrace automatically collects PHP-FPM metrics whenever a new host running PHP-FPM is detected in your environment.